Training Diffusion Models with Reinforcement Learning: Reinforcement Learning Training of Diffusion Models

 \section{Reinforcement Learning Training of Diffusion Models}

 We now describe how RL algorithms can be used to train diffusion models.
-We present two classes of methods, one based on prior work and one novel, and show that each corresponds to a different mapping of the denoising process to the MDP framework.
+We present two classes of methods and show that each corresponds to a different mapping of the denoising process to the MDP framework.